 Ads: Analyze Seasonality and Tailor Your Campaign Around It

-The Ads History report in the Keyword Analytics section is the perfect place to view previous ads of competitive brands to analyze how specific keywords perform in paid search.
+The Ad History report in the Keyword Analytics section is the perfect place to view previous ads of competitive brands to analyze how specific keywords perform in paid search.
 The report allows you discover which months are the busiest in your niche in terms of online advertising and when is the off-season.
 Just type a term or phrase and hit the search button, and you will see a list of domains and a table, which shows where each domain’s ad ranked for this keyword in a specific month.
-A blank space means that the requested keyword wasn’t used for an ad campaign.
+A blank space means that no ads from this particular domain targeting this exact keyword were found by SEMrush.
 To see how the ad appears on the results page, click on a box with a position number.